 - 1. The Gross Power Rating (GPR) of the system means the total manufacturer's AC nameplate generating capacity of the RGS that will be interconnected to and operated in parallel with KUA's distribution system.
 For inverter-based systems, the AC nameplate generating capacity shall be calculated by multiplying the total installed DC nameplate generating capacity by 0.85 to account for losses during the conversion from DC to AC. - 2.
 The GPR shall not exceed 90 percent (%) of the Customer's electric distribution service rating.
-If the GPR does exceed the 90 percent (%) limit, the Customer shall be responsible for all costs associated with upgrading the distribution service to ensure the 90% limit is not exceeded. - 3.
+If the GPR does exceed the 90percent (%) limit, the Customer shall be responsible for all costs associated with upgrading the distribution service to ensure the 90% limit is not exceeded. - 3.
+This program is on a first-offered, first-accepted basis and is subject to diminution and/or rejection by KUA in the event that the total amount of electricity delivered to KUA from all participating KUA Customers exceeds 2.5 percent (%) of the aggregate Customer peak demand on KUA's electric system. - 4.
 This Program is applicable to Customer-Owned RGS with a GPR up to and including 2000 kW (2 megawatts).
 In no case shall and RGS system with a GPR greater than 2 megawatts be allowed to interconnect with the KUA system under this program.